 All derivatives are deemed to be free of counterparty risk if they are performed on an exchange where the clearing house is backed by an appropriate performance guarantee and is characterised by a daily mark-to market valuation of the derivative positions and an at least daily margining.

-(7) Not more than 35% (or, in the case of Santander Enhanced Income Portfolio, not more than 10%) in value of a Fund is to consist of the units of any one Collective Investment Scheme.
+(7) Not more than 35% in value of a Fund is to consist of the units of any one Collective Investment Scheme.